 Full Price!! - Genuinely good films according to current standard, has little to no flaws.

 The site went through major changes on May 23rd as a result of their parent company - hollywood.com - having a budget cut, which triggered a site-wide layoff both on hollywod.com and Spill (but not Goatsey!
 Even hollywood.com thinks Goatsey is essential to Spill).
 The revision of the site is dubbed "Phase Two" by Korey.
 The site currently reverts back to its tradition with most of the content focused on the core crew.
 Some of the fired crew members have gone on to continue posting content on sites like Rage Select and One Of Us.
 On December 6, 2013, Korey announced that Hollywood.com had decided to pull the plug on Spill due to it no longer being profitable.
 In a goodbye blog post he thanked everyone who has supported the site over the years.But It Ain't Going Down Like That!!!
 In response to the fan outcry from the sites cancellation, Korey Coleman launched a Kickstarter campaign to fund a new website based off the old Spill.com.
-Within five days into their campaign they had already tippled their target goal of $30,000.Now has its own group for tropers, the STU (Spill Tropers United) http://my.spill.com/group/spilltropersunitedThough the site is now defunct, an archive of the sites podcasts can be found here, while their videos can be found on their two youtubepages.
+Within five days into their campaign they had already tippled their target goal of $30,000.Now has its own group for tropers, the STU (Spill Tropers United) http://my.spill.com/group/spilltropersunitedThough the site is now defunct, an archive of the sites podcasts can be found here.
+Their video reviews have become private on both of their YouTube channels, but a selection of their most recent ones can still be viewed under Hollywood.com's channel.

 Videos & Podcasts aired: